gilnam74/vex-sneppet/Programming-basics.md

 **Data type** — is exact form in which any piece of information in a computer program can be represented.

-We will examine most used in VEX data types: integer, float, string, list.
+We will examine most used in VEX data types: integer, float, vector, string, list.
+Integer — a whole numbers: `256, -15, 0` etc.
+Float — a fractional number: `3,14159` etc.
+vector — a set of 3 floats:  `{1.0, 0, -12.56}`

 ## Variables
 ## Commands